entente 31 header & home page link

-PROJECT - SERVICE to OTHERS (PSTO) initiated by RTO District 31 and funded by RTO NATIONAL
+COMMUNITY GRANTS initiated by Entente District 31 and funded by Entente National

-Project - Service to Others is a National RTO/ERO program that provides grants to Districts for initiatives that support the concept of "Service to Others".
-The intent is to contribute to a variety of community projects and thereby raise the profile of the RTOERO by demonstrating, to active educational workers, and to the public, that retired educational workers care about their communities and are willing to help others who need assistance.
+Community Grants is a National Entente program that provides grants to Districts for initiatives that support the concept of "Service to Others".
+The intent is to contribute to a variety of community projects and thereby raise the profile of Entente by demonstrating, to active educational workers, and to the public, that retired educational workers care about their communities and are willing to help others who need assistance.

-Information on the Project - STO application process and the application forms for the current year are available on the National RTOERO website.
+Information on the Community Grant application process and the application forms for the current year are available on the National Entente website.

 click here